punitdarira/assignment3_container_and_orchestration/README.md

 ### 2. Removed network of assignment 2
 I had added both containers in 1 network in assignment 2 to redirect traffic.
 There was no need to create a network as docker compose creates a defaul network already.

+### 3. Removed port forwarding for webserver
+Since we are using webserver only through the loadbalancer, I've removed the ports section for the webserver in docker compose.